How to use Spot instances?

 • The resize process forces instance to reboot, so if your workload is not prepared, you may lose your data.

-• It is not possible to resize this instance back to a SPOT flavor.
+• It is not possible to resize this instance back to a spot flavor.

-Manual resizing from a SPOT flavor to on-demand is also possible from the Horizon GUI, but it should be treated as a planned preventive action because humans usually would not have any time to react with the resize after receiving the notification.
+Manual resizing from a spot flavor to on-demand is also possible from the Horizon GUI, but it should be treated as a planned preventive action because humans usually would not have any time to react with the resize after receiving the notification.

 If your processing software can save the current state or temporary result, the second reaction option is to place the service on the instance and activate it on a system boot.
 Then, you need to tag the instance with its own IP address in URL in “callback_url” tag.

 When the service on the instance receives a message with information about the instance delete attempt, it may trigger the interruption of the workload and save the current state or temporary result on the persistent storage.
-In this way, the job can be continued by another still active SPOT instance or on an on-demand instance (already active or provisioned if selected number of workers is requested).
+In this way, the job can be continued by another still active Spot instance or on an on-demand instance (already active or provisioned if selected number of workers is requested).

-Flexible SPOT instances
+Flexible spot instances

-When creating SPOT instances, you may need to hardcode some configuration data, such as the addresses of input data servers or storage destinations for the results.
+When creating Spot instances, you may need to hardcode some configuration data, such as the addresses of input data servers or storage destinations for the results.
 This can be done using the solution provided in the previous section.
 However, if you wish to run many different projects, customizing the instance becomes necessary.

 A simple functional solution is to: